How Authors Can Market Their Books with Byline Articles

-Non-fiction titles lend themselves beautifully for articles.
+Non-fiction titles lend themselves beautifully to articles.
 For inspiration, authors can look to chapters in their book (sometimes chapter titles make great article titles), or expand on popular blog entries, which are typically shorter in length.
 Popular articles themes, across all genres, include:

-- productivity tips—doing things better or more efficiently,
+- Productivity tips—doing things better or more efficiently,

-- learning the inside secrets of experts, and
+- Learning the inside secrets of experts; and,

-- specific and actionable tips that result in increasing personal happiness/decreasing stress
+- Specific and actionable tips that result in increasing personal happiness/decreasing stress

 Byline Articles for Fiction Authors

 For fiction titles, authors and publicists need to be a bit more creative.
 For example, a romance book could offer an article to a local newspaper on the seven most romantic locations in the city name.
 If a book is set in New Orleans with a chef as the main character, a byline article geared for travel and food media outlets could be ten cafes to sample New Orleans’ best coffee or an article on recipes from the region, perhaps sent before Mardi Gras for a nice tie-in.
 If the fiction project is a children’s picture book about bullying and self-esteem, a byline article could feature specific tips parents can share with their five to seven-year-olds.